eliezergarbin/Find-your-DUO/README.md

 ## 💻 Project

 The project is called Find your Duo.
-It is a platform to find the perfect partner to play your favorite game together, by connecting your Twitch.tv account.
+It is a platform to find the perfect partner to play your favorite game together, by connecting your [Twitch.tv][twitch] account.

 <p align="center">